Saturday, November 5, 2022

 The Woodland Trailhead for Swedetown was pretty far out of town on a well-plowed but narrow gravel road.
 The only other car at its parking pad drove out just as I arrived, so I had the whole place to myself.

 I snowshoed onto the long and narrow "Lotus Lookout" loop and discovered that I was the first person since the storm to venture onto it.
 The sky was clear and blue, the powder was deep and untouched, and the bare trees cast sharp-edged shadows in the brilliant sun.
 It was a snowshoer's dream.
-This was the kind of day made the months of gray-cloud lake-effect-filled drudgery worth it.
+This was the kind of day that made the months of gray-cloud lake-effect-filled drudgery worth it.

 Shadows on fresh snow